 First off, let there be no question: entering the pool area during the off hours is trespassing and can not be tolerated.
 Trespassing, and trespassing causing damage to the property are punishable offenses.
 Repairs are expensive (coming out of HOA revenues) and could jeopardize the future use of the pool for all.

-This year a new high-resolution video security system has been installed that monitors, records, and provides us with a visual that clearly individuals who choose to make use of our property illegally or causes vandelization.
+In 2019 a new high-resolution video security system has been installed that monitors, records, and provides us with a visual that clearly individuals who choose to make use of our property illegally or causes vandelization.
 Three additional cameras will be added in 2020.
 The system is connected to the internet, allowing for quick access and identification of activities.
-Cameras will monitor the gate entrance area and both pools 24-7.
-This system will also help in the event any unfortunate accident occurs within the area.